 This is going to be huge, and one thing that matters to get earned media interested is dependence on the previous trend — relevance is the key.
 Sending the right PR pitch to the right journalists can provide you with brand awareness and the attention of your target audience.
 To realize it you need an impressive list of contacts.
 If you don’t have it, you have to start earning them or use some outsourcing PR services.
 One of them is credible and affordable PRnews.io.
 This team will write, pitch, and distribute your stories at a fixed price to relevant publications with the audience you need.
-With their huge experience, skilled team, and impressive contact base, they know how to make email pitches to be appealing, catchy, and captivating to involve the authoritative newspapers and magazines.
+With their huge experience, skilled team, and impressive contact base, they know how to make email pitches to be appealing, catchy, and captivating to involve authoritative newspapers and magazines.

 Senior managers have a renewed voice and purpose

-People became more socially aware than ever before.
+People have become more socially aware than ever before.
 As a result of the social movements all over the world, consumers are keeping an eye on the brands to see their behavior in crisis, their reactions to the issues, thus catapulting business leaders into the limelight.
 In 2021, leaders’ opinion and their content will be invaluable as consumers seek to do business with and align themselves with brands that share similar values and beliefs as they do.
 Proactively use your social media accounts to give your leaders a platform and a voice to be heard by potential clients.

-PR Storytelling keeps the hottest position in public relation trends.
+PR Storytelling keeps the hottest position in public relations trends.
 Every day some new product is created and not every product can earn the attention of journalists.
 Creative storytelling in the case of product promotions has to engage and transfer an idea of what fantastic life would people have with your product or service.

 “THE MOST POWERFUL PERSON IN THE WORLD IS THE STORYTELLER.
 THE STORYTELLER SETS THE VISION, VALUES, AND AGENDA OF AN ENTIRE GENERATION THAT IS TO COME…”STEVE JOBS.

-PR storytelling is important as it explains to the audience the background of the product, why they need it, and how it improves their own life.
+PR storytelling is crucial as it explains to the audience the background of the product, why they need it, and how it improves their own life.
 Telling someone they need a certain tea versus telling them about where it grew, and how they can become a part of this cycle of nature and enjoyment, has a noticeably different impact.